telerik/reporting-docs/knowledge-base/two-lists-show-details-in-parallel.md

 	Use [Bindings]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/using-expressions/bindings%}) to set the `DataSource` to the corresponding `= ReportItem.DataObject`.
 This Expression transfers the parent data to the list.

-	Lets display the total for the _stubs_ on the page in a separate TextBox below the List - 'textBox22' and 'textBox23', correspondingly for the two identical lists.
+	Let's display the total for the _stubs_ on the page in a separate TextBox below the List - 'textBox22' and 'textBox23', correspondingly for the two identical lists.